Unprecedented Vineyard Sites

 130 Acres of Estate Vineyards in Prime Proximity to Seneca and Keuka Lakes

-We sustainably farm vineyards on limestone and shalestone soils that have excellent slope and drainage.
+Our vineyards are sustainably farmed on limestone and shalestone soils that have excellent slope and drainage.
 Every day our dedicated team of vineyard managers strive to bring out the full potential of each site.

-Working in and making wines from the same vineyards, year after year since 2002, we’ve been able to “cherry pick” our favorites, and plant or continually farm the best suited varietals.
-Because of this, we’ve been able to gain a deeper understanding of vineyard characteristics so that each site and set of vines achieves their maximum potential.
+Working in and making wines from the same vineyards, year after year since 2002, we were fortunate enough to “cherry pick” our favorites and re-plant or continually farm the best suited varietals.
+Thanks to this, Morten and the Ravines team have been able to gain an intricate understanding of terroir and vineyard characteristics, allowing each site and varietal to achieve its maximum potential.

-A steep-sloped vineyard on the east side of Seneca Lake, owned by Beren Argetsinger.
-The shallow, mineral rich soil of this vineyard gives the grapes a leaner fruit profile, with more floral characteristics and focused minerality.
+A steep-sloped vineyard on the southeastern shores of Seneca Lake, owned by Beren Argetsinger.
+The shallow, mineral rich limestone soil of this vineyard gives the grapes a leaner fruit profile, with more floral characteristics and focused minerality.
 Ravines Sparkling wines, Le Petit Caporal (Cabernet Sauvignon, Merlot & Cabernet Franc), Dry Riesling, Argetsinger Vineyard and Dry Pinot Rose comes exclusively from this site.
 In many vintages, we release a single vineyard Chardonnay and Pinot Noir and in occasional vintages a single vineyard Merlot as well.

 16 Falls Vineyard

-Located on the East side of Seneca Lake in the town of Lodi, this vineyard consists of acidic shalestone with significant clay content.
-The vineyard is almost entirely installed with a lyre trellis system.
-This system, invented by Alain Carbonneau (Morten’s Viticultue Professor in Montpellier, France) significantly increases the amount of sunshine captured by the vines by having a larger foliar surface area.
-This in turn results, systematically, in greater ripeness.
+Located on the East side of the deepest section of Seneca Lake, in the town of Ovid, this estate vineyard consists of acidic shalestone with significant clay content.
+The 46 acre vineyard is almost entirely installed with a lyre trellis system.
+This system, invented by Alain Carbonneau (Morten’s Viticulture Professor in Montpellier, France) significantly increases the amount of sunshine captured by the vines by having a larger foliar surface area.
+This, in turn, results in greater ripeness.